grafana/grafana/docs/sources/enterprise/access-control-refactor/enable-rbac.md

 1. Save your changes and restart the Grafana server.

-1. To verify that it is enabled, refer to [verify that fine-grained access control is enabled](#verify-that-fine-grained-access control-is-enabled).
+1. To verify that it is enabled, refer to [verify that role-based access control is enabled](#verify-that-role-based-access-control-is-enabled).
    <br/>

-**To enable fine-grained access control using an environment variable:**
+**To enable role-based access control using an environment variable:**

 1. Open the Grafana configuration file.